 Dabigatran (By mouth)

-Prevents stroke and blood clots in patients who have atrial fibrillation.
+Reduces the risk of stroke, and treats and prevents blood clots.
 This medicine is an anticoagulant (blood thinner).

 When This Medicine Should Not Be Used